 The request must provide a written submission for the Appeal Panel’s consideration stating the relevant reasons why the DEC decision is not reflective of the situation, why the sanctions are unfair and the relief being requested.

-A request for an appeal must be sent to the CSI Ethics Review Coordinator in writing within thirty (30) days from the date the notice of the DEC decision is sent to the holder via email.
+A request for an appeal must be sent to the CSI Ethics Review Coordinator in writing within fifteen (15) days from the date the notice of the DEC decision is sent to the holder via email.
 The ERC’s role is to ensure that the required information is provided within the request for the appeal, not to review the appeal’s substantive merit.
 If the request for appeal does not contain the required information, the ERC will request any additional required information from the holder.
 If the required information is not provided within a further ten (10) days, the appeal will be denied.

 6.2 Fees and Costs of the Appeal